 For the previous two years, Haman worked as an advisory consultant and senior advisor at Deloitte.
 Haman completed her bachelor’s degree in management information systems at the University of Minnesota.

 Women are leading the charge in the SaaS industry when it comes to progress and innovation.
-You can’t wait to see what these remarkable women accomplish in 2022 and beyond as the digital world continues to evolve.
+You can’t wait to see what these remarkable women accomplish in 2022 and beyond as the digital transformation continues to evolve.